Painting of seven-year-old Charles Darwin in 1816.

 My friend Lawrence Rifkin published a nice piece in the Huffington Post the other day “Was Darwin Really A Genius.”
-I read the piece with great interest, as Darwin in one of my all time intellectual heroes and I love to read anything about him.
+I read the piece with great interest, as Darwin in one of my intellectual heroes, and I love to read anything about him.
 As I said before, I was intellectually asleep before I really encountered Darwin, and there is no way to have a comprehensive view of human life without understanding the concept of evolution.
 Here is Larry’s conclusion:

 Darwin possessed no single talent of creative genius that cannot be found commonly in others.
 Therefore many people could compete with Darwin on specific, isolated abilities.
 But the collection of his talents and character put together in one individual is extraordinary – the combined sum of all that made Darwin Darwin.
 That, along with the level of his accomplishments, qualifies him as an exceptional genius, on par with geniuses with off-the-charts specific talents.
 And if you, very intelligent reader, were on the Beagle, I do not believe you would have achieved Darwin’s level of ideas and evidence.
 For these reasons, I would argue that Charles Darwin was a rare genius.